farshidrayhancv/ViT_depth/README.md

+"""
+This file contains unit tests for the project.

+It provides a set of test cases to verify the functionality of the project's code.
+Each test case is designed to test a specific aspect of the code and ensure that it behaves as expected.

+The unit tests are implemented using the Python `unittest` framework, which provides a convenient way to define and run tests.
+Each test case is defined as a subclass of `unittest.TestCase` and contains one or more test methods that perform the actual testing.

+Future Features:
+- Add additional test cases to cover more scenarios and edge cases.
+- Implement test fixtures to set up and tear down test environments.
+- Integrate with a continuous integration system to automatically run tests on code changes.
+"""
 # ViT_depth

 This repository contains code for testing the Vision Transformer (ViT) model with depth/4th channel for three different tasks: